fiofury1/django-skeleton-docker/README.md

 # Django-Skeleton #

-A Django project starter template preconfigured with minimal core functionality.
+A Django project starter template preconfigured with bare bones functionality.

 Current Django Version: &nbsp;Django 4.0

-### Disclaimer: ###
+### Disclaimers: ###
-This project makes no claim to be the best way to set up a Django project.
-It is simply the way that I know how to set things up so the project works.
+This project makes no claim to be the "best way" to set up a Django project.

 ## Functionality & Configuration ##
 The project has been set up with the following functionality/configuration: